 Instructions

-• Preheat the oven to 350° F (176°C) Add 1 cup of oats to a blender and blend for 30 seconds until it turns to oat flour.
+• Preheat the oven to 350ยฐ F (176ยฐC).
+Add 1 cup of oats to a blender and blend for 30 seconds, until the oats have been ground into a fine oat flour.
 (You can also use 1 cup of oat flour instead of whole oats.)

-• Add the cup of blended oat flour to a mixing bowl with a cup of whole oats, 1/3 cup brown sugar, 2 tablespoons ground flax seeds, 2 teaspoons cinnamon, 1/2 teaspoon nutmeg, and 1/2 teaspoon salt then mix well.
+• Add the cup of blended oat flour to a mixing bowl along with a cup of whole oats, 1/3 cup brown sugar, 2 tablespoons ground flaxseed, 2 teaspoons cinnamon, 1/2 teaspoon nutmeg, and 1/2 teaspoon salt.
+Then, mix well.

 • Peel, core, and dice 2 cups of apples into bite-sized pieces.
 Then add the apples to the oatmeal mixture and stir well.